Liub0myr/Shatterline_EAC_manager/README.md

 # Fixes of errors
-## Error 3.
+## Errors 1-3.
 Failed to automatically detect game location
 * Right click on Shatterline in your Steam library => Properties<br>
 * Go to the Local Files => Browse<br>
 * In the game folder, open the EasyAntiCheat folder<br>